 Cortisone injections: Cortisone injections are anti-inflammatory shots that reduce swelling and inflammation.

-The surgical option involves removing the cords that are pulling your fingers towards your palm.
+Surgery: The surgical option involves removing the cords that are pulling your fingers towards your palm.
 The bands are cut and removed to restore proper finger movement.
 However, this option is only used when conservative methods have failed.